Offshore wind farm

-Touted to become the world’s biggest floating wind farm, Hywind Pilot Park will be situated at Buchan Deep in the North Sea, approximately between 25km and 30km off the coast of Peterhead in Aberdeenshire, Scotland.
+Hywind Pilot Park is the world’s biggest floating wind farm and is located at Buchan Deep in the North Sea, approximately between 25km and 30km off the coast of Peterhead in Aberdeenshire, Scotland.

-Statoil made the final investment decision (FID) to construct the wind farm in November 2015.
+Equinor made the final investment decision (FID) to construct the wind farm in November 2015.
 The Scottish Government granted approval for the construction of the 30MW project in the same month.

 The onshore construction works on Hywind Pilot Park began in 2016, followed by offshore installation in 2017.

-Siemens was awarded the contract to supply the offshore wind turbines for the Hywind Pilot Park project in December 2015.
+Siemens was awarded the contract to supply offshore wind turbines for the Hywind Pilot Park project in December 2015.

 Lloyd’s Register Energy was contracted to provide risk and emergency preparedness analysis for the project in June 2015.